 A tradition that is often coupled with genealogy is heraldry.
-Once noted as the “shorthand of history,” heraldry is both an art form and a symbolic language that was once used as a form of identification.
+Once noted as the “shorthand of history,” heraldry is both an art form and a symbolic language that was once used as a form of identification in certain circles.
 Today, heraldry is primarily used to represent governments, institutions, and corporations, as well as the achievements of individuals and the heritage of families.
 It is this latter use that has coupled heraldry to genealogy.

 Heraldry & Heraldry in America